At Grand Erie District School Board, our vision is to learn, lead and inspire as we build a culture of learning, well-being and belonging.

 Students will have a greater number of French Immersion course options when the programs are amalgamated as enrolment determines the number of staff allocated to the school to provide programming.

-As a student at North Park Collegiate, may I stay at to finish my secondary education, including completing my French Immersion Certificate?
+As a current Grade 11 student at NPC, may I stay at NPC to finish my secondary education, including completing my French Immersion Certificate?

 As a student at NPC, I have been involved in athletics.
 If I transfer to BCI, will I be able to participate in athletics?